Morgana Build Guide by ModoTheGreat

 Self-explanatory.
 AP and MPen for damage, armor, mres and health for tankiness, mp5 for sustain.
 Health sustain is less of an issue for Morgana because of her Soul Siphon, Catalyst the Protector and Black Shield, but feel free to buy health potions if you need them.
 I choose 21/0/9 for more damage or 9/0/21 for reduced cooldowns on Morgana.

 Sure, if you need it.
-This item can replace your Deathfire Grasp, your Abyssal Scepter/ Banshee's Veil or even your Rod of Ages in the late game.
+This item can replace your Deathfire Grasp, your Abyssal Mask/ Banshee's Veil or even your Rod of Ages in the late game.
 Take a second to consider which of the three is more important, though: your own resilience, killing off one priority target fast, or doing better damage to the (off)tanks.
-This item becomes more viable if you don't use Sorcerer's Shoes and Abyssal Scepter.
+This item becomes more viable if you don't use Sorcerer's Shoes and Abyssal Mask.

 Will of the Ancients